ajxs/yamaha_dx97/README.md

 ## What is the current status of the ROM?

-This firmware is currently highly experimental.
-The main features are fully working, however testing and bugfixing are ongoing.
-Installing the firmware for everyday general use isn't recommended just yet.
-This situation will improve over time as additional testing is performed.
-If you still want to use the ROM, please be sure to read the section on reporting issues.

-Development, and testing of the cassette interface is ongoing, and at this point it should only be used for testing purposes.
+This alternative firmware ROM has been thoroughly tested, and is considered ready for everyday use.
+The possibility of minor bugs does still exist however.
+Please be sure to read the section on *reporting issues*.

 The risk of any harm coming to your DX9 as a result of using this ROM is incredibly, *incredibly* small, however the developers take no responsibility for any issues that may arise as a result of using this alternate firmware.
-All care has been taken, and considerable testing has been performed, however the developers accept no liability for any issues.
+All care has been taken, and considerable testing has been performed, however you are using this software at your own risk.

 ## Known Issues
 * Despite this firmware making the DX9 patch-compatible with the DX7, it can't emulate *all* of the DX7's functionality.
 While your DX9 might think that it's actually a DX7, your patch editor might not be so easily fooled.
 Some SysEx functionality just can't be emulated in any reasonable way, such as triggering DX7-specific button-presses, and changes to the DX7-specific function parameters.
 This might cause issues communicating with some patch editors.